OST-Stud/Git-Workshop/Tutorial.md

      $ git remote add origin git@github.com:YOUR_USERNAME/gitws25.git # replace with your remote URL
      ```

      This will let Git know that there is a server named `origin` (name is local to your machine) at the GitHub URL.
 You can also call it something else, like `github` instead of `origin` (note that for the rest of this tutorial we will use `origin`, you can use a different name but you will need to update the next command accordingly).

-  3. Now we can push our first commit to `origin` with
+You can then check that Git has saved the remote by reading the output of
      ```sh
-     $ git push --set-upstream master origin
+     $ git remote --verbose # show remote url
      ```

+  4. Now we can push our first commit to `origin` with

+     ```sh
+     $ git push --set-upstream origin master
+     ```

      The `--set-upstream` flag will set `origin` to be the default remote to push to.
 After setting this once you will be able to write just `git push`, and it will push to `origin`.

-  4. Now, if you refresh the browser you should see that your file have been uploaded to GitHub.
+  5. Now, if you refresh the browser you should see that your file have been uploaded to GitHub.

 ## 3. Collaborate with Your Team